LaunchCodeEducation/linux/content/file-permissions/walkthrough/chmod/index.md

 ## Usage

-The chmod command allows you to change the permissions on any given file so that you can update the `read`, `write`, and `execute` status.
+The chmod command allows you to change the permissions on any given file so that you can update the `read`, `write`, and `execute` status for specific users.

 ```bash
 chmod [OPTIONS] file-name